0xmetaschool/lang-learn-gpt/README.md

 # LangLearnGPT: GPT-Powered AI Language Learning Application
 LangLearnGPT is an app that helps you learn new languages.
 It uses AI to create a learning plan just for you, based on the language you want to learn.
 Each learning plan has 5 lessons and each lesson has 5 listen and repeat exercises.
 The app listens to you speak and tells you how you're doing right away.
-It doesn't matter if you're just starting or already know some words - LangLearnGPT adjusts to help you improve.
+It doesn't matter if you're just starting or already know some words - LangLearnGPT is your go to language learning app.

 ## Table of Contents
 - [LangLearnGPT: GPT-Powered AI Language Learning Application](#LangLearnGPT-gpt-powered-ai-language-learning-application)